Jackson00Han/Jackson00Han/README.md

-# Hi there!👋 Welcome to my profile!
+# About Jackson

-## 💻**Professional Summary:**
+## 💻**Summary:**
-I hold a phd degree in theoretical physics from Niels Bohr Institute at UCPH, passionate about applying ML/AI techs and data science skills to solve real-world industry challenges.
+Holding a phd degree in theoretical physics from Niels Bohr Institute at UCPH, passionate about applying ML/AI and data science skills to solve real-world industry challenges.